-You can reach this oasis of peace in the middle of the forests of the Alta Val di Non on a pleasant hiking path from the canyon of Fondo
+This quiet natural oasis in the forests of the Val di Non is accessible via a hiking path from the canyon of Fondo

 Image gallery: Lake Smeraldo

 Lake Smeraldo is an artificial bathing lake amidst dense forests at 1,000 m a.s.l. near the village of Fondo in the Alta Val di Non.
-The lake was realised in 1965 by blocking the flow of the Rio Sass and measures a surface of 10,000 sq m.
-Its name recalls the shining shades of emerald green which are brought out especially by the summer sun and the light-blue sky.
-Over the last years, the stunning body of water in the mountains has become a suggestive attraction and a well-known bathing destination for locals, visitors and recreational fishers.
-The lake features a small beach with a picnic area, benches and two refreshment areas and can be surrounded by walking along a path on the lakeshore.
-It is easily reachable by car or on foot from the centre of Fondo.
+The Rio Sass was blocked in 1965 to create this lake of 10,000 sq m.
+Lago Smeraldo owes its name to its emerald-green colour which is particularly intense on beautiful summer days.
+During the last decades this mountain lake has become a popular hiking destination for locals, tourists and recreational fishermen.
+The path around the lake leads to a small meadow with picnic area and two refreshment points.
+The lake is accessible by car or on foot from the village of Fondo.